dthomas601/fuzzing_tutorial/2_Fuzzing_Tools/AFL/README.md

 ## AFL Output Directory

-There are three subdirectories created within the output directory and updated in real-time:
+There are three subdirectories created within the output directory and updated in real time:

-* crashes (directory) - Inside of the ```crashes``` directory will be ```README.txt``` that outlines what command-line was used to generate crashes.
+* crashes (directory) - Inside of the ```crashes``` directory will be ```README.txt``` that outlines what command was used to generate crashes.
 Also included are unique test cases that caused the tested program to receive a fatal signal (e.g., SIGSEGV, SIGILL, SIGABRT).
 The entries are grouped by the received signal.

 * hangs (directory) -  Unique test cases that cause the tested program to time out.
 The default time limit before something is classified as a hang is the larger of 1 second and the value of the -t parameter.
 The value can be fine-tuned by setting AFL_HANG_TMOUT, but this is rarely necessary.

 * queue (directory) - Test cases for every distinctive execution path, plus all the starting files given by the user.
 This is the synthesized corpus.

-The test cases from each of these directories can then bee tested against the program outside of the AFL fuzzing campiagn to ensure the cases actually induce the described error.
+The test cases from each of these directories can then be tested against the program outside of the AFL fuzzing campaign to ensure the cases induce the described error.

 ## AFL Testcase Minimization

-A key tool that is used once AFL is run on a target application is to minimize the size of the testcase input and still generate the associated crash.
+A key tool that is used once AFL is run on a target application is to minimize the size of the test case input and still generate the associated crash.
 This is done by using the utility ```afl-tmin```.
 The usage for the tool can be found with the following command ```afl-tmin --help```.

 We will apply this to the example used earlier.
-The crashes for the example are located in ```output/default/crashes```.
-We will use the following command to minimize the input that cased a crash:
+The crashes for example are located in ```output/default/crashes```.
+We will use the following command to minimize the input that caused a crash:

 ```
 afl-tmin -i output/default/crashes/id:000000,sig:0c:000005+000001,time:106200,execs:103046,op:splice,rep:2.txt -o output/default/crashes/min_crash0 ./pop.run